autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/driving.md

 ## Driving State

 The state transition for driving state is illustrated in the diagram below.
-In a normal operation, this state will transition as follows:
+During normal operation, the flow of driving state transitions is as follows:

 1. Driving state is initialized as NOT_READY
 2. State transitions to READY when Autoware components are launched successfully and is ready to start driving.